The Lost One

 Lilacs waft in velour folds

-of a creamy house
+of a creamy house robe.

 Ceramic wild life planter, handmade,